rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 and `front_of_house` are siblings), we can refer to `front_of_house` from `eat_at_restaurant`.
 Next is the `hosting` module marked with `pub`.
 We can access the parent module of `hosting`, so we can access `hosting`.
-Finally, the `add_to_waitlist` function is marked with `pub` and we can access its parent module, so this function call works!
+Finally, the `add_to_waitlist` function is marked with `pub`, and we can access its parent module, so this function call works!

-In the relative path, the logic is the same as the absolute path except for the first step: rather than starting from the crate root, the path starts from `front_of_house`.
+In the relative path, the logic is the same as the absolute path except for the first step: Rather than starting from the crate root, the path starts from `front_of_house`.
 The `front_of_house` module is defined within the same module as `eat_at_restaurant`, so the relative path starting from the module in which `eat_at_restaurant` is defined works.
 Then, because `hosting` and `add_to_waitlist` are marked with `pub`, the rest of the path works, and this function call is valid!

-If you plan on sharing your library crate so other projects can use your code, your public API is your contract with users of your crate that determines how they can interact with your code.
+If you plan to share your library crate so that other projects can use your code, your public API is your contract with users of your crate that determines how they can interact with your code.
 There are many considerations around managing changes to your public API to make it easier for people to depend on your crate.
-These considerations are beyond the scope of this book; if you’re interested in this topic, see [The Rust API Guidelines][api-guidelines].
+These considerations are beyond the scope of this book; if you’re interested in this topic, see [the Rust API Guidelines][api-guidelines].

 > #### Best Practices for Packages with a Binary and a Library
 >